nowatermelon/skyrim/FAQ.md

 *Note: If the resolution setting doesn't work, find `Bread\stock game\SkyrimSE.exe`, right-click it and go to `properties-compatibility`, then set it up like this:*

 <img src="https://github.com/nowatermelon/skyrim/blob/main/_resources/resolution2.png" width="60%">

 ---
+### How do I change voice types?
+You can download a voice pack you like (such as [2B](https://www.nexusmods.com/skyrimspecialedition/mods/94254) and load it in MCM.
+See [PC Head Tracking and Voice Type](https://www.nexusmods.com/skyrimspecialedition/mods/11993)

+---
 ### How do I obtain mod items?